YoungbinHa/MizzouBookSearchApp/README.md

 ## Note
 All images and data that contains book's location(+ all drawable images) are not added on this repository because of security reasons and copy right.<br> <br>
-All book codes and location image displays on here are made by myself which means it is not real data and also not the images that University provided me when I started to develope this app as a IT student Assistant in Library Tech Service Team. <br> <br>
+All book codes and location image displays on here are made by myself or outdated data which means it could be wrong info and also not the images that University provided me when I started to develope this app as a IT student Assistant in Library Tech Service Team. <br> <br>
 I got the data of the hours, location, and contacts of ellis library are from [Official Mizzou Library Website](http://library.missouri.edu/), some are by webscraping, some are just screenshots.

 ## Contents